TheHylianLegend/MainePad-Finder/README.md

    USE maine_pad_finder;
    ```
 3. For every schema in the schema folder, go to **File -> Open SQL Script**
 4. Select each file and upload
-5.
+5. Click the lightning bolt to execute
+6. Repeat this process for procedures and functions
+7. To verify the datbase, run queries from "queries" file